|

 of selected construction products.
 AHEM = Acta hygienica, epidemiologica et

 microbiologica (Institute of Hygiene and Epidemiology in Prague document).
-Decree No. 383/2001 Coll.,
+Decree

 on Details of Waste Management (as amended) Decree No. 94/2016 Sb.
 Coll., on Evaluation of Dangerous Properties of Wastes (as amended) stipulates the content of the application for authorisation for evaluation of hazardous properties of waste and the content of the application for extension of such authorisation, the content of the training for evaluation of the hazardous properties of waste, criteria, methods and procedures for the evaluation of the hazardous properties of waste, the content of the application for evaluation of the hazardous properties of waste and the content of the certificate for elimination of the hazardous properties of waste.
-5 Czech regulation aimed to biocidal products
+5.

-biocidal products directive 98/8/EC has been abolished 1.
-9. 2013 by the new
+abolished 1.
+9. 2013 by the new Regulation No. 528/2012

 concerning the making available on the market and use of biocidal products